-2 What regulatory or stock exchange filings must be made in connection with a public offering of securities?
+What regulatory or stock exchange filings must be made in connection with a public offering of securities?
 What information must be included in such filings or made available to potential investors?

 Pursuant to the Prospectus Law, any issuer intending to make a public offering or an admission to trading of securities (equity or debt) on a regulated market situated or operated within the territory of Luxembourg must, subject to certain exemptions, publish a prospectus.
 The issuer must notify the competent authorities (the CSSF or the LSE) of such intention in advance.
 An 'offer of securities' to the public is a communication to persons in any form and by any means, presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities.
-Securities include shares in companies and their equivalent, but also bonds or other forms of securities giving the rights to sell or acquire any such transferable securities or giving rise to a cash settlement determined by reference to transferable securities, currencies, interest rates or yields, commodities or other indices or measures.
+Securities include shares in companies and their equivalent, but also bonds or other forms of securities debt, depositary receipt in respect of such securities and other securities giving the rights to sell or acquire any such transferable securities or giving rise to a cash settlement determined by reference to transferable securities, currencies, interest rates or yields, commodities or other indices or measures.